gvwilson/sensibleadventures/nardica/nardica.md

 "Zillions..."
 Iffy whispered.
 Everyone knew those four words---knew them and feared them.
-The Green Zillions had fought beside Australia and the Dutch and the rest of humanity in the machine wars, but once the bots were defeated, they had turned on their allies.
+The Green Zillions had fought beside Australia and the Euros and the rest of humanity in the machine wars, but once the bots were defeated, they had turned on their allies.